fern-api/fern/generators/postman/README.md

 By default, Fern runs the generators in the cloud.
 To run a generator on your local machine, use the `--local` flag for `fern generate`.
 This will run the generator locally in a Docker container, allowing you to inspect its logs and output.
 [Read more.](https://buildwithfern.com/docs/compiler/cli-reference#running-locally)

-## Releases
+## Versions

-All generator releases are published in the [Releases section of the GitHub repository](https://github.com/fern-api/fern-postman/releases).
+Find the latest version number and changelog for this generator in [this SDK Generators table](https://github.com/fern-api/fern?tab=readme-ov-file#sdk-generators).
+The changelog shows earlier version numbers, if any.
 You can directly use these version numbers in your generator configuration files.

 For instance, if you want to use version `0.0.44` of the Postman generator: